Suffer the Children (song)

-"Suffer the Children" is the debut single by the British band Tears for Fears.
+"Suffer the Children" is the debut single by the English new wave band Tears for Fears.
 Written and sung by Roland Orzabal and released in October 1981, it was the band's first release, recorded shortly after the break-up of Orzabal and Curt Smith's previous band Graduate.
 The original single was produced by David Lord and recorded at his own facility, Crescent Studios in Bath, England.
 The song would eventually be re-recorded for inclusion on Tears for Fears' debut LP The Hurting (1983), this time produced by Chris Hughes and Ross Cullum.

 Origins and production

 Along with "Pale Shelter", "Suffer the Children" was one of two demo songs that landed Tears for Fears their first record deal with Phonogram in 1981.

 "Suffer the Children" was the first song we did together when we left Graduate.
 It was our very first experimentation with sequencers and drum machines, with a guy called David Lord, who worked with Peter Gabriel and different people down in Bath.
 So that was actually the first song we did as Tears For Fears.